JedLee6/Top150-LeetCode-Quick-Review-Notes/12_Graph_General/089_Graph_General_200._Number_of_Islands.md

 ### **Solution 1: DFS Approach**

 The idea is simple: we traverse the grid cell by cell.
-When we encounter a `'1'`, which mean an island is found.
+When we encounter a `'1'`, which means an island is found.
 Then, use DFS to “sink” the entire island by marking all connected lands as visited (for example, by changing them to `'0'`).
 This prevents counting the same island more than once.

 ```java
 class Solution {